 - a.
-All information provided in the entire nomination packet must be unclassified and cleared for public release by the nominating Military Department or Defense Agency before submitting to OASD(EI&E). - b.
+All information provided in the entire nomination packet must be unclassified and cleared for public release by the nominating DoD Component before submitting to OASD(EI&E). - b.
 Packages must include copies of security review documentation for public release in the submittal to OASD(EI&E).
 At the OSD level, clearance for public release of information is obtained in accordance with DoD Directive 5230.09 using DD Form 1910, which can be found at the Defense Technical Information Center (DTIC) website.
-DoD organizations may use different forms; this is acceptable, though the DD Form 1910 is preferable. - c.
-The clearance documentation will not count towards the seven-page limit for the narrative.
+DoD Components may use their own publication security review forms; this is acceptable, though the DD Form 1910 is preferable.

-6. Photographs for Awards Brochure:
+5. Photographs for Awards Brochure:

 - a.
-Each nomination package shall include at least six high-quality, action photographs that illustrate the nominee's performance and achievements for use in the SecDef Environmental Awards publications. - b.
-Provide these photographs separately from the narrative in JPG or PNG electronic format with a minimum resolution of 300 dots per inch (dpi), and number photographs to align with their caption (see captions below). - c.
+Each nomination package shall include at least six high-quality, photographs that illustrate the nominee's performance and achievements for use in the SecDef Environmental Awards publications. - b.
+Provide these photographs separately from the narrative in JPG or PNG electronic format with a minimum resolution of 300 dots per inch (dpi), and number photographs to align with their caption (see Photograph Captions below). - c.
 Individuals and teams nominated for an award category are encouraged to provide a photograph of themselves to be used in the awards brochure and outreach materials. - d.
 Photographs should be appropriate for publication in style and content.
-The best photographs are those that illustrate the actions, equipment, resources, land, buildings, habitats, people, or creatures impacted by the nominee's efforts featured in the achievement period.
+The best photographs are those that illustrate the actions, equipment, resources, land, buildings, habitats, people, or species impacted by the nominee's efforts featured in the achievement period.

-7. Photograph Captions:
+6. Photograph Captions:

 - a.
-Each photograph must be accompanied by a short two to three-sentence caption, numbered to match the photos, in a Microsoft Word document (NOT embedded in the photo).
-The photographs should depict the nominee's performance and must relate to the submitted award category.
+Each photograph must be accompanied by a short two to three-sentence caption, numbered to match the photos, in a MS Word document (NOT embedded in the photo).
+The photographs should depict the nominee's performance, as outlined in the nomination narrative, and must relate to the submitted award category.
 The caption must be suitable for direct use and publication in the brochure. - b.
-Ensure that the photograph captions explain what is shown in the picture, how it relates to the nominees' accomplishments, and why that is important and valuable to the Department and the defense mission. - 8.
-Logo: Each nomination package shall include a high-resolution (300 dpi or greater) image of the nominee's activity logo that is in JPG or PNG electronic format.
+Ensure that the photograph captions explain what is shown in the picture, how it relates to the nominees' accomplishments, and why that is important and valuable to the Department and the defense mission.
+If personnel are shown in the photographs, please list their full names, ranks, and full formal job titles. - 7.
+Logo: Each nomination package shall include a high-resolution (300 dpi or greater) image of the nominee's activity logo that is in .JPG or PNG electronic format.